Heeeeeeliang/comp3011-cw2-search-engine/README.md

 anthropic.com chat UI) and **Claude Code CLI** (Opus 4.7) — the latter as a pair-programming surface running inside the project directory.

-A timestamped log of every substantive AI interaction — including specific points where the AI was wrong, where I pushed back, and design decisions I made independently — was kept throughout development as raw material for the critical evaluation.
-The video demonstration covers the most significant of these.
 ---

 ## Future work